kthohr/optim/README.md

 ```
 In order:
 * A writable vector of initial values that defines the starting point of the algorithm, and will contain the solution vector upon successful completion of the algorithm.
-* The 'objective function' is the function to be minimized, or zeroed-out in the case of Broyden's method.
+* The 'objective function' is the function to be minimized, or zeroed-out in the case of root finding.
 * The final input is optional: it is any object that contains additional parameters required to evaluate the objective function.

 For example, the BFGS algorithm is called using